fedora-copr/copr/python/copr_client/README.rst

 to install the packages onto their system.
 Within the Fedora Project it is used to allow packagers to create third party repositories.

 This part is a python client to access copr service.
+It's aimed to provide access to all copr api methods.

 About this project:
 -------------------